dcos/dcos-docs/1.9/installing/cloud/azure.md

 ## Step 2: Accessing DC/OS

 Because of security considerations, the DC/OS cluster in Azure is locked down by default.
-You must use an `ssh` tunnel to access the DC/OS Dashboard.
+You must set an inbound security rule and an inbound NAT rule.

+Or, set oauthEnabled=true at deploy time ??

+TODO

 First, look up `MASTERFQDN` in the outputs of the deployment.
 To find that, click on the link under `Last deployment` (which is `4/15/2016 (Succeeded)` here) and you should see this: